baasbox/docs/source/index.md

 ```

 BaasBox is based on the [Play Framework 2.2.4](http://www.playframework.com).
 This means that it accepts all the options available for any Play application.
-A complete reference of these options can be found [here](http://www.playframework.com/documentation/2.2.4/ProductionConfiguration).
+A complete reference of such options can be found [here](http://www.playframework.com/documentation/2.2.4/ProductionConfiguration).

 These settings cannot be modified at runtime.